Accounting Cost-Volume-Profit Analysis

 40%

-Note that break-even amount of sales in units and dollars calculated using contribution margin equal the break-even amounts determined by the equation technique.
+Note that the break-even sales in units and dollars calculated by using the contribution margin technique equal the break-even units and dollars determined by the equation technique.